Viterbo's conjecture for certain Hamiltonians in classical mechanics: Further questions and examples

+and so on.
+Note that angles $\alpha_i$ are used for $p$ and $\beta_i$ are used for $x$ (former $q$) coordinates.
+This sequence satisfies a recurrence

-Such an approach gives us very simple expression for the action of a closed trajectory which consists of several cycles.
-It is known that for $2$-homogeneous Hamiltonians the action of a closed trajectory is equal to its period in terms of time.
+Such an approach gives us a very simple expression for the action of a closed trajectory which consists of several cycles.
+It is known that for $2$-homogeneous Hamiltonians the action of a closed trajectory is equal to its period in terms of time for the level set $\{H=1\}$.
 Since our Hamiltonian is $2$-homogeneous, we just find the time.
 As already mentioned, any line segment has two constant variables $a_i$, $a_{i+1}$ expressed by angles $\alpha$ and $\beta$, and therefore the time required to pass this segment is also determined by them.

 By solving differential equations in one particular case, we find the time of motion from point $A = (0, p_2, x_1, x_2)$ to point $B = (p_1, p_2, 0, x_2)$ with $p_1 < 0, p_2, x_1, x_2 > 0$: